jgosmann/psyrun/doc/source/guide.rst

 to set *scheduler* to the appropriate scheduler.
 Otherwise, jobs will be run serially and immediately.
 There is also a *schedular_args* variable which allows to define a dictionary of additional required arguments for the scheduler.
-These will depend on the scheduler used, see TODO for more details.
+These will depend on the scheduler used, see :ref:`guide-schedulers` for more details.
 High performance clusters might offer different file systems with different access speed.
 In that case you might want to set *workdir*, the directory where intermediary files are written to, and *resultfile*, the file results